 President Bush recently granted two of his infrequent pardons to brothers in Colorado Springs.
 Their transgressions?
 Misdeanor sales of mounted owls.

 Jerry and Thomas Moldenhauer sold migratory birds to an undercover Colorado Department of Wildlife officer in 1992 and 1993, court documents show, violating the federal Migratory Bird Treaty Act of 1918, which prohibits the possession or sale of migratory birds, dead or alive, as well as their feathers, eggs or nests.
-Each man received three years of probation and a $1,000 fine.Partner Content
+Each man received three years of probation and a $1,000 fine.The Perfect Gift For Everyone On Your List!Give a Gift Now »

 I’m reading this article, shaking my head, thinking, well it must have been a one-time occurrence.
 Not quite.